DhireshArya/myself/README.md

 # Myself
-moral of the story is to, practice as much Questions as you want.
+moral of the story is to, practice as much Questions as you want.i love myself.